List of sports attendance figures: Top leagues in weekly attendance

-Top 10 stadiums in total attendance in a calendar year
+Top 9 stadiums in total attendance in a calendar year

 Top leagues in recent domestic club championship event attendance

 This section lists the most recent attendances at annual championship events (single decider matches or the final match in a best-of series only) by total attendance; however, be advised that figures affected by the COVID-19 pandemic have not been included.
 It also includes domestic leagues and competitions.
 Additionally, it includes the finals of top-level promotion playoffs, in which teams play to determine potential or confirmed promotion to a country's top league level in the next season.
-It has to be noted that the listed crowd figures are often a reflection of a championship venue's capacity, as demand for these events is generally so high that any stadium or arena would be filled to capacity.
-In some cases, such as the AFL Grand Final, the record (121,686 for the 1970 VFL Grand Final) far exceeds the most recent figures due to the stadium previously holding standing room at the time the record was set.
+The listed crowd figures are often a reflection of a championship venue's capacity, as demand for these events is generally so high that any stadium or arena would be filled to capacity.

-The method by which championship venue(s) are determined can indirectly affect the attendance of such a match.

-In most competitions that use a best-of final series, each individual match typically takes place at one team's home venue.
-In the Philippine Basketball Association, a competition in which no team has its own home arena, finals matches (including any that can potentially end a series) are held at three large venues in or near Metro Manila: Smart Araneta Coliseum, Mall of Asia Arena and sometimes Philippine Arena.